-For too many doctors and practice managers, search engine optimization (SEO) may seem like a complicated technical term reserved for computer geeks and web hackers.
+Search engine optimization (SEO) may seem like a complicated technical term reserved for computer geeks and web hackers for too many doctors and practice managers.
 But here’s what it really means.

 The key is content.
-And your ultimate goal should be putting out content on a regular basis and then making sure it’s SEO optimized so that people can find you.
-People who write content to accommodate SEO and keywords do worse on search rankings than those who write compelling and dynamic content, and then tweak it for SEO.
+And your ultimate goal should be putting out content regularly and then making sure it’s SEO optimized so that people can find you.
+People who write content to accommodate SEO and keywords do worse on search rankings than those who write compelling and dynamic content and then tweak it for SEO.
 Get the difference?

 The fact is there is no point in having a dynamic and engaging website if patients can’t find you online through search engines like Google or Bing.
 And great content combined with the right SEO can convert web visitors into valuable patients and give you a leg up on the competition.
 Here’s something to ponder: when was the last time you browsed the second page of any Google search result?

 That’s where search engine optimization, or SEO, comes into play.
 Certain tricks of the trade can’t be overlooked to ensure the content of your practice website is SEO-friendly — elements such as meta descriptions, keywords, and page titles.
 There is also what’s known as on-page SEO and off-page SEO.

 Before you press the panic button, know this.
 There are a plethora of things you can do right now, without spending a dime, to enhance your site’s search engine optimization (SEO) and fill empty appointment slots.

 However, mastering the core SEO components does require in-depth knowledge on both the front and back end of your site.
 Going it alone (or relying on your office manager) can be challenging, time-consuming, and end up costing you more than using a professional SEO service.